Spare monkeys the virus, say biologists

 - Feeding primates should be discouraged regardless of the pandemic, in order to prevent not just the spread of diseases but also to minimise problematic human-primate interaction.

-- Monkey troops accustomed to being fed by people could view denial of food as a “provocation,” leading to hostile interactions.
+- Monkey troops accustomed to being fed by people could view the denial of food as a “provocation,” leading to hostile interactions.

 - Monkeys start associating humans with food, and when food is denied, can attack them.